NUTRITIONAL TIPS FOR RAMADAN

-Tip 1: A healthy Iftar goes hand in hand with the traditions: starting with 2 dates, then a glass of water or laban, then start the meal with a warm bowl of soup, a salad and the main course.
-Of course moderation is key to health!!
+Tip 1: A healthy Iftar goes hand in hand with tradition: starting with two dates, followed by a glass of water or laban, then start the meal with a warm bowl of soup, a salad and the main course.
+Of course, moderation is key to health!

 Tip 2: Starting your Iftar meal with a warm soup comforts the stomach after a long day of fasting, replenishes your body with fluids and help prepare the digestive system for this blessed meal.

-Tip 3: A balanced main dish at Iftar should contain a source of carbohydrates like rice, pasta, potatoes or burghul, as well as some form of protein like beef, chicken or fish, in addition to cooked vegetables.
-Balance and moderation are key to health!
+Tip 3: A balanced main dish at Iftar should contain a source of carbohydrates like rice, pasta, potatoes or some source of protein, as well as some form of protein like beef, chicken or fish, in addition to cooked vegetables.
+Balance and moderation are key to good health.

 Tip 6: Some people tend to be more sedentary during the month of Ramadan.
-To burn extra calories, make sure to be active by at least going for a walk everyday, 2 hours after having Iftar which allows you time to digest your meal.
+To burn extra calories, make sure to be active by at least going for a walk every day, two hours after having Iftar which allows you time to digest your meal.

-Tip 7: Suhour is a vital meal in Ramadan.
+Tip 7: Suhoor is a vital meal during Ramadan.
 It gives you strength and vitality for the day and can make fasting easier and tolerable.
-Make sure that this meal is rich in slowly absorbed Carbohydrates such as whole grain breads, rice and whole grain cereals that can help maintain your blood sugar levels.
+Make sure that this meal is rich in slow-releasing carbohydrates such as whole grain bread, rice and whole grain cereals that can help maintain your blood sugar levels.

-Tip 8:To prevent getting thirsty during Ramadan, drink plenty of water, avoid foods that are too spicy or salty, and consume more fruits and vegetables that are refreshing!
+Tip 8:To prevent feeling thirsty during Ramadan, drink plenty of water, avoid foods that are too spicy or salty, and consume more fruits and vegetables that are refreshing.

 Tip 9: Eating your soup and salad slowly at Iftar will help you feel full and prevent you from overeating later from the main dish and sweets.